 One of Emporia Energy‘s central pillars commits the company to making the world a better place.
 And in truth, we founded the company based upon enthusiasm for the imminent shift towards sustainability and decarbonization.
 In brief, thanks to tech advances, renewable energy now stands on equal or better footing than fossil fuels for electricity generation.
 Therefore, Emporia’s care about our environment stems naturally from its bid to “make the world better.”

 For us at Emporia, it is natural to connect energy awareness at home to care for our planet.
-However we realize that this “natural” connection between energy and care about the environment may not appear so obvious to everyone.
+However we realize that this “natural” connection between energy use and care about the environment may not appear so obvious to everyone.
 Therefore, we have prepared this post to make that connection more explicit, especially with respect to carbon emissions.

 The Emporia App as Centerpiece